o3de/o3de.org/content/docs/user-guide/components/reference/terrain/world-renderer.md

 ![Terrain World Renderer component interface.](/images/user-guide/components/reference/terrain/terrain-world-renderer-A.png)

 ### Mesh Configuration properties
-These properties control the mesh density and blending of terrain LODs (level of detail).
-They have a very direct impact on vertex performance.
-The density of the first terrain LOD is set by the query resolution in the [Terrain World](/docs/user-guide/components/reference/terrain/world) component.
-The **First LOD distance** controls how far to render at this density.
-Each subsequent LOD renders twice the distance with half the resolution until it meets the **Mesh render distance** .
-This means that **First LOD distance** impacts the total triangle count more than the total rendering distance.

 | Property | Description | Values | Default |
 | - | - | - | - |